2000 Pacific typhoon season: Typhoon Jelawat

 On July 29, a cluster of thunderstorms quickly formed into a low pressure area, which became Tropical Depression 13W on August 1.
 Favorable conditions allowed the system to rapidly intensify, and it was named Jelawat.
 On August 2, it reached its peak intensity as a Category 4 typhoon.
 On August 3, Jelawat weakened into a category 2 typhoon due to unfavorable wind shear.
 On August 6, Jelawat restrengthened into a category 3 typhoon due to more favorable conditions, and started to develop a large eye which was 60 kilometers across.
 Weak steering winds soon caused Jelawat to move slowly from August 7 to August 8.
 On August 7, Jelawat underwent an eyewall replacement cycle for 4 hours, and began to display annular characteristics, with a large, symmetric eye 170 kilometers across surrounded by a thick ring of intense convection.
 After developing a large, symmetric eye, Jelawat restrengthened from a category 1 typhoon to a category 2 typhoon, but soon weakened back to a category 1 typhoon as it encountered wind shear.
 It made landfall at southern Shanghai and rapidly weakened.

-Tropical Depression 14W

-Tropical Depression 14W developed on August 7.
-It moved on a parabolic path before dissipating on August 10.